aurimas-darguzis/reacting.io/content/blog/react-hooks/index.md

 Components always starts simple but grows into stateful logic with side effects in no time.
 Each lifecycle method contains a mix of unrelated logic.
 We do data fetching in `componentDidMount` and `componentDidUpdate`.
 Sometimes the same `componentDidMount` method contains unrelated logic that sets up an event listener, which cleanup performed in `componentWillUnmount`.
 Related code that changes together gets split apart, and completely unrelated code ends up combined in a single method.
 It's an easy way to introduce bugs and inconsistencies.

 When components logic is all over the place - it is difficult to test them, hard to break into smaller pieces.
 Hence engineers prefer to combine React with a state management library.
 This comes with a lot boiler plate code, introducing too much of abstraction, to achieve a task usualy you need to open few files.
-This makes resuing of component more difficult.
+This makes reusing of component more difficult.

 Hooks let you split one component into smaller functions based on what pieces are related - such as setting up a subscription or fetching data, rather than forcing a split based on lifecycle methods.
 To make state more predictable you can opt into managing the component's local state with a reducer.